peterdesmet/movebank2gbif/mapping.md

 n/a
 #### [fieldNumber](http://rs.tdwg.org/dwc/terms/index.htm#fieldNumber)
 n/a

 #### [eventDate](http://rs.tdwg.org/dwc/terms/index.htm#eventDate)

 Recommended...
-SCD: Stored in the data file as `timestamp` (this variable is always included), always in format yyyy-MM-dd HH:mm:ss.SSS (UTC).
-Do we need to convert these values to make the time zone unambiguous or use a standard encoding scheme?
+SCD: Stored in the data file as `timestamp` (this variable is always included), always in format yyyy-MM-dd HH:mm:ss.SSS (always UTC).
+Do we need to convert these values to make the time zone unambiguous or to use a standard encoding scheme?

     2012-06-06 14:20:07.000